hotbrightsunshine/chat/README.md

 # 🔮 How to run
 ## 🔒 Prerequisites
 To run our binaries, Java is needed.
 Consider downloading JDK version 17 LTS.
 If you are on Linux, to install Java dependencies correctly, use the package manager of your distro.
-Headless versions should be fine.
-However, to be sure, install a complete JDK like we did.
+Headless versions, as well as JDK 11, should be fine.
+However, to be sure, install a complete JDK 17 like we did.

 + **Debian based**
     ```